What Is a Certified Occupational Therapy Assistant (COTA)?

 The vast majority of occupational therapy assistant programs are offered as associate's degrees.
 Although a high school diploma is usually the only hard prerequisite, schools may give preference to students who have completed biology courses or volunteered at a healthcare facility.

 The first year of an occupational therapy assistant program is typically devoted to classroom work.
 A fieldwork or clinical practice component augments classes the second year.
 Classes include medical terminology, neuroscience concepts, kinesiology, physical rehab, intervention techniques, pediatrics and gerontology.
 Students who complete this program are prepared to work under an occupational therapist in acute care, rehabilitation, home healthcare, long-term care and outpatient settings.

 Licensing and COTA Certification

-There are currently 40 U.S. states that mandate licensing, registration or certification for occupational therapy assistants.
+Nearly all the U.S. states mandate licensing, registration or certification for occupational therapy assistants.
 Some states accept a national certifying exam offered by the National Board for Certifying Occupational Therapy as meeting their regulations, but others have their own licensing exam.
 Assistants who work in schools or early intervention programs may also need education-related credentials, such as education classes or a teaching certificate.
 Many states require occupational therapy assistants to take part in workshops and continuing education courses in order to maintain their certification.